akshatd120/AsciiArt/README.md

 # AsciiArt
 This was a Coding Challenge - (https://www.youtube.com/watch?v=55iwMYv8tGI) and this is my python implementation of it.
-Converts Picture into text which can be copy-pasted anywhere. *Use 64x64 images more than this and it wont be able to fit that many pixels in 1 line*
+Converts Picture into text which can be copy-pasted anywhere.

+**NOTE:***  Use 64x64 images more than this and it wont be able to fit that many pixels in 1 line*

 **Dependencies:**
   *1.PIL*